 Keep learning how to do this better – this article is only the start.
 Use the time you’re saving on commuting to study up on remote working strategies.
 There are remote businesses out there who’ve thrived for years as remote organisations: Automattic, Buffer, InVision, Basecamp, Zapier, Doist, and GitLab to name a few.
 Read their blogs and advice.
 There are also companies that have already published COVID-19 specific guidelines such as Human Made, which are a great example of clarity, and attention towards employee mental wellbeing.
 For a more thorough read, grab a copy of REMOTE: Office Not Required by Jason Fried and David Heinemeier Hansson, founders of Basecamp.
 Right now, if you purchase it, they are offering a reimbursement.

 I hope these actions will help you navigate this difficult time.
 If you have any questions, do not hesitate to get in touch through twitter: @boundless_HQ.
-A strong team of 10, we have all been through a lot of remote work and are happy to help you navigate these or any other challenges you come across.
+A strong team of 11, we have all been through a lot of remote work and are happy to help you navigate these or any other challenges you come across.
 Stay healthy and safe.
-If you want to stay in the loop how to employ remote employees legally and compliantly, please leave your email below:
+Learn more about how you can employ remote employees legally and compliantly.